EgoMoose/raycast-helper/README.md

 	local hit = result.Instance :: BasePart

 	if CollectionService:HasTag(hit, "castCancel") then
-		-- at any point we can cancel the cast attempt which leaves the final result as nil cancel()
+		-- at any point we can cancel the cast attempt which closes the thread and leaves the final result as nil cancel()
 	end